atoma-network/atoma-infer/README.md

 ## Features

+- [ ] - Fully compatible OpenAI API, providing a seamless experience for developers to serve open source LLM models.
-- Implements Paged Attention for efficient KV cache management
+- [ ] - Supports Paged Attention for efficient KV cache management (see [paper](https://arxiv.org/pdf/2309.06180)).
+- [ ] - Supports FlashAttention2 for efficient attention computation, by minimizing HBM writes (see [paper](https://arxiv.org/abs/2307.08691)).
-- Supports Llama3.1 models
+- [ ] - Supports Llama3.1 and Llama3.2 models text generation models.
-- Optimized for inference serving in distributed systems
+- [ ] - Optimized for serverless inference serving.
+- [ ] - Supports Tensor parallelism inference, using multiple NVIDIA's GPU devices, by leveraging Cuda's NCCL library.
-- Integrates with the Candle ML framework for high-performance Rust-based machine learning
+- [ ] - The repository is written in Rust and it integrates with the Candle ML framework for high-performance Rust-based machine learning, making it ideal to deploy in serverless environments.
-- Scalable architecture for handling multiple concurrent requests
-- Efficient memory management for improved performance
+- [ ] - Avoids dependencies of very large Machine Learning frameworks such as PyTorch.
+Our repository can be deployed through lightweight binaries.
+- [ ] - Avoids Python overhead from production workloads.

 ## Paged Attention